havgirl/Stock_Analysis/Written_Report_Template.md

 ## Results

 ### Refactoring the Code - Key Steps
-The key components in modifying the original code included the following:
+A few of the components that required modification included the following:
-[]Creating a ticker Index
+- [ ] Creation of a ticker Index
-[]Creating three output arrays
+- [ ] Creation of three output arrays for tickerVolumes, tickerStartingPrices, and tickerEndingPrices
-[]Creating a loop to initial the tickerVolumes to zero and using **FOR** formulas to loop thru the rows of the spreadsheet thus extracting and summarizing the data requested
+- [ ] Using **FOR** to loop thru the stock data; reading and storing all of the values from each row

 ### Analysis of Original Code vs Refactored Code - 2017
-Refactoring the original code yielded an improvement of xxxx
+Refactoring the original code yielded an improvement of **.4179688 seconds**

-**2017 Original code:**
+**2017 Original code:*

 ![Originalcode_2017.png](Originalcode_2017.png)

-**2017 Refactored code:**
+**2017 Refactored code:*

 ![Refactoredcode_2017.png](Refactoredcode_2017.png)

 ### Analysis of Original Code vs Refactored Code - 2018
-Refactoring the original code yielded an improvement of xxxx
+Refactoring the original code yielded an improvement of **.4101563 seconds**

-**2018 Original code:**
+**2018 Original code:*

 ![Originalcode_2018.png](Originalcode_2018.png)

-**2018 Refactored code:**
+**2018 Refactored code:*

 ![Refactoredcode_2018.png](Refactoredcode_2018.png)